 SEAC decided not to use cost-effectiveness figures from past restrictions since a one to one comparison is not completely possible between PBT-like substances (microplastics) and PBT substances (e.g. lead and mercury compounds).

-SEAC decided to use 3 C-E ratios from to have a range of cost estimates: 133 €/kg (high overall C-E), 337 €/kg (high C-E for detergents containing fragrance encapsulates) and 870 €/kg (central C-E for leave-on cosmetics).
+SEAC decided to use 3 cost-effectiveness ratios from Table 10 to have a range of cost estimates: 133 €/kg (high overall C-E), 337 €/kg (high C-E for detergents containing fragrance encapsulates) and 870 €/kg (central C-E for leave-on cosmetics).